 There's KETO pizza, KETO rice, KETO cookies, KETO desserts, KETO pasta, KETO bread... just about anything you can imagine.
 Fattier the better!
 It's all amazing because it's full of the fattiest, most delicious stuff that the food world has to offer.
 When you cheat with additional carbs for a day, you'll really find yourself wondering, "why did I bother"?
-Unless it's wine, of course... but you can plan for that.
+Unless it's wine, of course... but at 5g of carbs per glass, you can plan for that.

 The Principle Behind KETO...

 1. You're lost in the woods without food for a few weeks.
 Starving in the woods, you're going to lose weight, but most of it is going to come from your muscles first.
 How disappointing to come out of the woods and still have a pot-belly, huh?
 Your glycogen reserves will be gone in the first few days, and then your body will turn to fat for energy because the sugar is all gone.
-On KETO, your goal is to get enough protein to sustain your muscle mass, (25% of your diet), and enough fat to feed your body, (50% of your diet).
+The signal to begin digesting fats as fuel is “Ketones”, and they can be measured in your blood and urine.
+On KETO, your goal is to get enough protein to sustain your muscle mass, (25% of your diet), and enough fat to feed your body, (50% of your diet), and carbs from healthy vegetables.
 Keep reading and it'll make more sense...

 The Problem with KETO...

 1. Food preparation takes time.
-It's not a terrible commitment, but fat bombs, chocolate mousse, bread baking, cookies... it all takes time and apart from pepperoni sticks and roasted chicken, I'm not sure that you can buy very much KETO-friendly stuff pre-made.
+It's not a terrible commitment, but fat bombs, chocolate mousse, bread baking, cookies... it all takes time.
 How much time?
 You could eat a boring diet or chicken thighs, bacon, eggs & buttery broccoli and probably do well enough on KETO.
 You just might put some more time into it when you feel like something different.